 For example (149/165) is 90%, so that would earn an A-.
 In this class, as with any, the grade you earn reflects your performance.
-We don't "mark off" for anything.
 There is no curve, so you are not competing with your classmates for a limited number of letter grades.

 Do not ask the professor about grades

 Do not email, Piazza message, or ask the professor about your grades.
-Everyone follows the same set of grading rules, which are set at the beginning of the quarter and clearly written.
-This class rewards high-quality, on-topic work that follows the rubrics.
+Everyone follows the same set of grading rules.

 At the end of the quarter, the entire staff meets to go over any special circumstances that may warrant minor grade adjustments.
 Please do not message us at the end of the term to dispute your grades.
-In the end, we will make final grading decisions that are the most fair for all students in the class, not just those who happen to be more persistent at arguing.
+In the end, we will make final grading decisions that are the most fair for all students in the class.

 The teaching staff works extremely hard to grade fairly and return assignments quickly.
-(We grade all assignments together during staff meetings to ensure consistent grading across studios.)
 We know you work hard, and want you to receive the grade you earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.

-If you believe there is an error in your assignment or exam grading, submit an explanation in writing to your studio TA on Piazza within 7 days of receiving the grade.
+If you believe there is an error in your assignment or exam grading, submit an explanation in writing to your studio TA on Gradescope within 7 days of receiving the grade.
 This explanation should list the score that you think is most accurate for each rubric item, and explain why that score is more accurate than the one you received.
 A second staff member will regrade the entire assignment to ensure quality, and their grade will be your final score (you cannot make any further appeals).
+Note that they do not simply regrade the items that you want; they regrade the entire assignment from scratch.
 Make sure that the staff has access to all materials needed (e.g., the version of your app as of the submission deadline, login information, images or physical copies of any materials shown in person but not submitted online).
 We will not accept requests made orally, via email, after 7 days, or with disrespectful language or repeatedly after denied requests.